 In 1985, Elisa Lispector, Clarice's sister, wrote a dedication.

-Book with dedication from Elisa Lispector, Clarice Lispector's sister, to Ilma Roque da Silva.
+Book with a dedication from Elisa Lispector, Clarice Lispector's sister, to Ilma Roque da Silva.

 In Portuguese.